The Mickey Mouse Club: 2015 Korean revival: The Mickey Mouse Club

 The series was hosted by YouTube personality, Charis Ow, and premiered on Disney Channel Asia on September 15, 2017.
 The series was renewed for a second season, which premiered on July 6, 2018, and a third season which premiered on June 14, 2019.
-They also cast as a guest (except Dheena Menon which she had an exam) on Episode 14 ("Friends in Need, Indeed!") on Disney Channel Asia Original Series, Wizards of Warna Walk.
+All members appeared as guest stars (except Dheena Menon) on Episode 14 ("Friends in Need, Indeed!") on Disney Channel Asia Original Series, Wizards of Warna Walk.

-Charis and Dheena did not return in the season because Charis was getting married.
-Disney Channel Asia decided to pick two new Mouseketeers for an audition, revealed to be Eric and Melynna.
-But due to the shutdown of the channels, the season 4 of Club Mickey Mouse was aired in 2021 exclusively on Disney+ Hotstar instead.
+Charis and Dheena did not return for the following the season.
+Disney Channel Asia subsequently cast two new Mouseketeers for an audition, Eric and Melynna.
+Following the shutdown of the channel, season four of Club Mickey Mouse aired in 2021 exclusively on Disney+ Hotstar, instead, and SKTV Kids in 2023.

-In November 2021, it was reported that the fourth season of this show will be aired on Disney+ in selected territories.
+In November 2021, the fourth season of the show aired on Disney+ in selected territories.
+The series was removed from Disney+ on May 26, 2023, amid the Disney+ and Hulu purge.